Current Client? Get 2026 Plan Help Here

 2. Decide whether your current plan is meeting your needs

-4. Make a move before the 12-month period ends
+3. Make a move before the 12-month period ends – if you would like, you can call us to explore those options

 Final Thoughts

 Choosing a Medicare plan is a big decision, and it’s easy to feel pressure to get it right the first time.
 But Trial Rights exist for a reason.
-They give you breathing room—an opportunity to reassess and correct course if the path you chose isn’t working for your health or your peace of mind.
+They give you breathing room—an opportunity to reassess and choose a different course if the path you chose isn’t working for your health.

 This isn’t just about switching plans.
 It’s about using the flexibility that Medicare has built in to make sure your coverage fits your life.
-And if you’re still within your 12-month Trial Right window, you have a rare chance to make a change without facing medical underwriting, delays, or denials.
+And if you’re still within your 12-month Trial Right window, you have a rare chance to make a change without facing medical underwriting, delays, or denials – in most cases.

 Understanding whether you qualify—and knowing what to do next—can feel overwhelming.
-That’s where we come in.
 At Medicare School, we help people navigate Trial Rights and other Special Enrollment Periods every day.